katcipis/sophia/notes/devops.md

 It is really hard to generalize things, so I will start first with what went wrong with DevOps and the cost of it going wrong, specially to startups that want to be cost effective and move fast.
+In the context of a bigger well established company, a lot of the rationales of big platforms (specially internal ones) and DevOps/SRE teams can make some sense (just as bigger companies will just keep being slower and less inovative too, you are playing a different game, scaling good engineering is hard).

 ## What went wrong ?